-In Italy, thorough information on soil has a relatively recent history.
-Starting from the 1990s, many Italian regions started to systematically collect data on soil and produce maps and databases.
-Despite the large amount of data on soil collected, even if not equally distributed, the absence of central coordination contributed to creating heterogeneous information.
-In many cases, this limited the possibility of making organic syntheses throughout the country.
+In Italy information on soil has a long history but it is only from the 1990s that many Italian regions started to systematically collect data on soil and produce maps and databases.
+Despite the large amount of data on soil collected, even if not equally distributed, the information is rather heterogeneous and in many cases limits the possibility of making organic syntheses throughout the country.
 To try and resolve this situation, projects for harmonising soil regional information have been established.
 Most of the data provided below should therefore be considered approximate.
-They will represent the national situation, but no sooner they have been completed.
+They will represent the national situation but no sooner they have been completed.

 Organic carbon (OC), which accounts for approximately 60% of soil organic matter, carries out an essential positive function on many soil properties.
 It facilitates the aggregation and stability of soil particles reducing erosion, compression, cracking and the formation of surface crusts.
 Organic carbon binds effectively with various substances, improving soil fertility and its control capacity and increasing microbial activity.
 It also makes nutritional elements, such as nitrogen and phosphorus, available to plants.
+Knowing the amount of OC stored in Italian soils is therefore an important element to determine their condition.

-As far as farmland is concerned, depending on the nature of soils and climate areas in Italy, a average 2% level of OC can be considered sufficient to guarantee a soil high performance in supplying plants with nutritional elements and performing many other important functions.
-Knowing the amount of OC stored in Italian soils is therefore the starting point to establish the role these soils can play in reducing greenhouse gas emissions.
-Even if the amount of carbon contained in soil and vegetation is lower than that of oceans and fossils, the role of soils is still considered more important, even because they are directly influenced by human action.
+For example, as far as farmland is concerned, depending on the nature of soils and climate areas in Italy, an average 2% level of OC can be considered sufficient to guarantee a soil high performance in supplying plants with nutritional elements and performing many other more important functions.
+Furthermore, even if the amount of carbon contained in soil and vegetation is lower than that of oceans and fossils, the role of soils is still considered more important, even because they are directly influenced by human action.
+Knowing the OC content stored in Italian soils is the starting point to establish the role these soils can play in reducing greenhouse gas emissions.